BilykAndrii/simple-data-warehouse/README.md

 Queries are generic, but all dimensions and metrics are predefine in code,
 along with one calculated metric (click-throgh-rate).
 Introducing of another calculated metric will be quite easy,
-just need to implement formula and bind it with parameter name.
+just need to implement formula and bind it with parameter name